mpechner/terraform_play/README.md

 Created separate NACLs and routes for Public, Private and EKS.
 Not yet sure I needed to add separate route table and NACL for EKS.
 Will see.

+# openvpn
+For demo purposes, openvpn same cost as a bastion host.  openvpn is more secure.